TV Ponta Verde: Technical information

-The staiton started its digital broadcasts on June 18, 2015, with local and national programming in standard definition.
+The station started its digital broadcasts on June 18, 2015, with local and national programming in standard definition.
 Around four years later, it started airing networked SBT programming in high definition.
 Its local programming wouldn't convert to high definition until July 26, 2021.

 The station shut down its analog signal on VHF channel 5 on May 30, 2018, following the official ANATEL roadmap.
 The signal shut down at 11:59pm, during Programa do Ratinho, when it inserted the MCTIC and ANATEL slide about the switch-off.

 Programming

 As well as relaying SBT's national programming, currently TV Ponta Verde produces and airs the following programs: